MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-Actions.md

 #### BeginDialog

-Invoke and begin a new dialog. `BeginDialog` requires the name of the target dialog, which can be any type of dialog including Adaptive dialog or Waterfall dialog etc.
+Invoke and begin a new dialog. `BeginDialog` requires the name of the target dialog, which can be any type of dialog, it is not limited to Adaptive dialogs.

+The `BeginDialog` action defines a property named `ResultProperty` that allows you to specify where to save the results when the dialog ends.
+By default, `resultProperty` is set to `dialog.results` so anything that is set in that [memory scope][11] will automatically be returned to the caller when the adaptive dialog ends.

 ``` C#
 new BeginDialog("BookFlightDialog")